benjiyamin/officebot/README.md

         $ source venv/bin/activate
         $ pip install -r requirements/development.txt

 4. For the bot to work properly, a `config.yml` file must be created.
 You can get this from your Bot's API token from its page upon creation.
 Add the following line and format to `config.yml`.

-        token: 'YOUR-BOT-API-KEY'
+        api-key-bot-token: 'YOUR-BOT-API-KEY'

+5. In order to run office bot, execute the main script.

+        `$ python run.py`.

 ## TODOs